joshgreenwald/copilotbuilder-workshop/README.md

 7. Select "Save Prompt"
 8. From the "Copilots" page, go to your copilot and select the "Test Copilot" option
-9. In the test chat, upload the "WeeklyReport.pdf"
+9. In the test chat, upload the "WeeklyReport.pdf" from the "Excercise #2" folder
 10. Once the upload is complete, ask the copilot to analyze the report.